 Water: Keep soil continuously moist throughout spring and summer, and reduce watering in the winter.
 Don't let it completely dry out.
 Very high humidity is preferred.
-If you’re growing in a basket, you will need to water more frequently during the growing season.
-However, the exact watering schedule will be party determined by your humidity levels, temperature, and choice of potting media.
+If growing in a basket, you will need to water more frequently during the growing season.
+However, the exact watering schedule will be partly determined by your humidity levels, temperature, and choice of potting media.

 Repotting depends on your container choice.
-For hanging plants, you should repot in the beginning of every growing season.
-You can keep the plant in the same basket year after year, but you'll still need to refresh the soil and, if the plant has become too large, divide it.
-You can pot the division up separately.
+For hanging plants, you should repot at the beginning of every growing season.
+You can keep the plant in the same basket year after year, but you'll still need to refresh the soil and divide it if the plant has become too large.
+After that, you can pot the division up separately.
 If you're growing in a container, repot either annually or every other year, depending on the size of the plant.

 Take cuttings in the spring, when the plant resumes normal growth.
-To successfully root cuttings, use a rooting hormone and provide bottom heat or use a covered rooting container.
-Take a cutting with several leaves and a length of stem.
+To successfully root cuttings, use a rooting hormone, provide bottom heat, or use a covered rooting container.
+Take a cutting with several leaves and a length of the stem.
 Strip away the bottom one or two sets of leaves to expose one or two growing nodes.
 Dip these into rooting hormone (if you're using it), then bury the cutting and the exposed nodes into a clean potting mix.
 You can use a seedling mix if you have some on hand.
 Keep the cutting in a bright, warm place with high humidity.
 When you start to see new growth, you'll know the cutting has rooted.
-Wait until the plant has put out several sets of new leaves before repotting to a more permanent container.
+Wait until the plant has put out several sets of new leaves before repotting them to a more permanent container.

 Aeschynanthus are perfect as hanging or trailing plants.
-They require high humidity and warmth throughout the growing season, as well as strong (but not direct) light.
-After the season is over, cut the trailing stems back in preparation for another year—otherwise, it will tend toward leginess.
+They require high humidity and warmth throughout the growing season and strong (but not direct) light.
+After the season is over, cut the trailing stems back in preparation for another year—otherwise, it will tend toward legginess.
 Do not spray plants in bloom.
-These are perfect for a greenhouse, sunroom or conservatory.
+These are perfect for a greenhouse, sunroom, or conservatory.

 - Back to genus Aeschynanthus

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin